Customer Support Representative Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for customer support representative roles in Washington DC?

-The H-1B is the most commonly used visa for customer support representatives when the role requires a bachelor's degree in a specific field, such as communications, information systems, or a relevant technical discipline.
+The H-1B visa is the most commonly used visa for customer support representatives when the role requires a bachelor's degree in a specific field, such as communications, information systems, or a relevant technical discipline.
 Some positions at international organizations qualify under G-4 status.
-Candidates already authorized under OPT, STEM OPT, or TN status are also common in DC's contractor-heavy hiring market.
+Candidates already authorized under OPT, STEM OPT, or TN visa status are also common in DC's contractor-heavy hiring market.

 How to find customer support representative visa sponsorship jobs in Washington DC?